mlc-mlapis/docs/src/documentation/environment-variables/commit-changes.md

-# Commit changes and restart to apply
+# Commit Changes and Restart to Apply

-Changes to environment variables are not applied directly but has to be commited first and then the affected services have to be manually **restarted for them to apply**.
-Commited environment variables are also applied while a new deployed application version is activated.
+Changes to environment variables are not applied directly but have to be commited first and then the affected services have to be manually **restarted for the changes to apply**.
+Commited environment variables are also applied when a new deployed application version is activated.

 Variables are saved (versioned) along the deployed application version.